-In addition to provisions (a)-(h) above, in all special flood hazard areas, the additional provisions shall apply:

-- (k) Prior to any proposed alteration or relocation of any channels or of any watercourse, stream, etc., within this jurisdiction a permit shall be obtained from the U. S. Corps of Engineers, the Virginia Department of Environmental Quality, and the Virginia Marine Resources Commission (a joint permit application is available from any of these organizations).
-Furthermore, in riverine areas, notification of the proposal shall be given by the applicant to all affected adjacent jurisdictions, the department of conservation and recreation (division of dam safety and floodplain management) and the Federal Insurance Administrator. - (I) The flood carrying capacity within an altered or relocated portion of any watercourse shall be maintained.
+In addition to provisions (a) (b) above in all special flood bazard areas, the additional provisions. - In addition to provisions (a)-(h) above, in all special flood hazard areas, the additional provisions shall apply: - (k) Prior to any proposed alteration or relocation of any channels or of any watercourse, stream, etc., within this jurisdiction a permit shall be obtained from the U. S. Corps of Engineers, the Virginia Department of Environmental Quality, and the Virginia Marine Resources Commission (a joint permit application is available from any of these organizations).
+Furthermore, in riverine areas, notification of the proposal shall be given by the applicant to all affected adjacent jurisdictions, the department of conservation and recreation (division of dam safety and floodplain management) and the Federal Insurance Administrator. - (l) The flood carrying capacity within an altered or relocated portion of any watercourse shall be maintained.